Endocrinology Book

 Definition (MEDLINEPLUS)

-Dietary supplements are vitamins, minerals, herbs and other substances meant to improve your diet.
-They can come as pills, capsules, powders and liquids.
+Dietary supplements are vitamins, minerals, herbs, and many other products.
+They can come as pills, capsules, powders, drinks, and energy bars.
 Supplements do not have to go through the testing that drugs do.

 Some supplements can play an important role in health.
-For example, pregnant women can take the vitamin folic acid to prevent certain birth defects in their babies.
-Taking supplements can also be a type of complementary or alternative medicine (CAM).
+For example, calcium and vitamin D are important for keeping bones strong.
+Pregnant women can take the vitamin folic acid to prevent certain birth defects in their babies.

 To take a supplement as safely as possible

-• Tell your doctor about any dietary supplements you use
+• Tell your health care provider about any dietary supplements you use

 • Do not take a bigger dose than the label recommends